overturetool/overturetool.github.io/publications/PlannedPublications.md

     Tran-Jørgensen and Peter Gorm Larsen
 -   VDM Animation for a Wider Range of Stakeholders, Tomohiro Oda, Kenjiro Araki and Peter Gorm Larsen
 -   Improving Time Estimates in VDM-RT Models, Morten Larsen, Peter Tran-Jørgensen and Peter Gorm Larsen
+-   Integrating the PVSio-web modelling and prototyping environment with Overture, Paolo Masci, Luis Diogo Couto, Peter Gorm Larsen and Paul Curzon

 ## In preparation